 - check your own eligibility for claiming MBS items

 - check claiming conditions for MBS items.

-You can also call us on 132 150 to confirm how many allied health services the patient has already claimed.
+You can also call us on the MBS item interpretation line to confirm how many allied health services the patient has already claimed.

 The referring medical practitioner decides:

 - the number and combination of services that are appropriate for the patient

 - whether the patient’s chronic condition would benefit from allied health services.

 It isn’t appropriate for allied health professionals to: